Vertu: Hardware and software features

-Data Deletion Features
+Data deletion features

 Vertu has features for emergency data deletion.
 There is something called Ghost System that offers a one-click erasure of all sensitive data stored on the Vertu smartphone.

-Distribution and Brand Collaborations
+Distribution and brand collaborations

 Vertu's corporate strategy has included strategic partnerships and collaborations.
 Vertu has stated that these alliances are intended to extend its brand reach, incorporate craftsmanship from other luxury sectors, and create limited-edition products.

-Retail Distribution
+Retail distribution

-Vertu has utilized a selective retail model, focusing on branded stores, dedicated retail spaces in major cities, and online stores.
+Vertu has utilised a selective retail model, focusing on branded stores, dedicated retail spaces in major cities, and online stores.
 Vertu's retail locations have included stores in Dubai, Bangkok, Vietnam, Kuwait, Uzbekistan, Azerbaijan, Turkmenistan, Qatar, Poland, Bulgaria, Beijing, Shanghai, Nanjing, and Macau.

-Brand Collaborations
+Brand collaborations

 The company has engaged in a number of collaborations with other brands, particularly in the automotive industry.